miker704/deploying_to_render/README.md

 Any code like this will need to be changed in order to work on render however you wont be able to make these changes till our website url is set up once we are able to obtain a link to our new website url change any code that is dependent on the platform url you are using.
 You can write a condtion check to handle different domain names check Dual Deploy section at the bottom of the readme.md

 IMPORTANT!: If you have a project that you want to be deployed on both render and heroku but uses code that is dependent on the deployed platform url to function, like the code given above Check the Important notes and troubleshooting section for the listing 'Dual Deploying an App that is dependent on platform urls' at the bottom of this repo for full instructions, complete this before proceeding as the changes that need to be made will break the live version on heroku or render once a rebuild on either platform is initiated.
 If your app does not depend on its platform url to function you can disregard this and can deploy to both sites safely.
+If you are abandoning heroku and moving to render you will have to make the code changes needed in your app after obtaining your website url.